Crystalline cohomology of rigid analytic spaces: Derived de Rham cohomology over

 We apply the $p$-adic completion to the sequence.
 Then note that since the subspace topology on $N$ is the isomorphic to the $p$-adic topology by (iii), while the quotient topology on $M$ is the same as the $p$-adic topology, by \cite{Mat86} Theorem 8.1, we get an exact sequence of $p$-adically complete $R$-modules with continuous maps

 Compare with the above two exact sequences, we see the natural map $N\ra N^\wedge$ is injective while $M\ra M^\wedge$ is surjective.

 We then assume the $R$-module $M$ is finitely presented.
-By the \cite{Sta} Tag 0519, we know $N$ is finitely generated.
+By the \cite[Tag 0519]{Sta}, we know $N$ is finitely generated.
 In this way, since the surjection of $M\ra M^\wedge$ is true for any finitely generated $R$-module, we see $N\ra N^\wedge$ is an isomorphism.
-In particular, we get $M\cong M^\wedge$.
+In particular, we get $M\simeq M^\wedge$.
 This finishes the (iv) for $M$ being finitely presented over $R$.

 In general, let $M$ be any finitely generated module over $R$.
 Take $\ol M$ to be the image of $M$ in $M[\frac{1}{p}]$.
-Then since $\ol M$ is finitely generated and $p$-torsion free, we know $\ol M$ is finitely presented and hence the kernel $N=\ker(M\ra \ol M)$ is finitely generated by loc. cit.
+Then since $\ol M$ is finitely generated and $p$-torsionfree, we know $\ol M$ is finitely presented and hence the kernel $N=\ker(M\ra \ol M)$ is finitely generated by loc. cit.
 Notice that by definition $N$ is $p^\infty$-torsion.
 So there exists some $m\in \NN$ such that $p^mN=0$.
-Now by the $p$-torsion freeness of $\ol M$, the base change of the exact sequence $0\ra N\ra M\ra \ol M\ra 0$ along $R\ra R/p^s$ is exact.
+Now by the $p$-torsionfreeness of $\ol M$, the base change of the exact sequence $0\ra N\ra M\ra \ol M\ra 0$ along $R\ra R/p^s$ is exact.
 Moreover, since the inverse system $\{N\otimes_R R/p^s\}_s$ is essentially constant, the inverse limit of the short exact sequence of inverse system is exact, and we get

-which by the isomorphism $\ol M\cong \ol M^\wedge$ we get the result
+which by the isomorphism $\ol M\simeq \ol M^\wedge$ we get the result

 So we are done.